surf-visualization/blospray/readme.md

 ## Known limitations and bugs

-As BlOSPRAY is in early development some things are currently suboptimal or even impossible:
+As BlOSPRAY is in early development some things are currently suboptimal or missing:

 * The addon provides some UI panels to set OSPRay specific settings, but in other cases we use Blender's [custom properties](https://docs.blender.org/manual/en/dev/data_system/custom_properties.html) to pass information to OSPRay.
 These can even be animated, with certain limitations, but are not a long-term solution.
 Note also that some builtin UI panels are disabled when the render engine